parisbutterfield/restswitchmate/README.md

 The supported device for this project is a Raspberry Pi Zero W. Three bluetooth radios are required for each service, described below.
 The Pi Zero W has bluetooth built in and two USB Bluetooth adapters are added.

 Docker is used to create containers that run [Flask](http://flask.pocoo.org) applications for switching, status, and authentication.
 The containers are multi architecture, supporting ARM and AMD64 hosts.
-The Switchmate device must be running firmware 2.99.9 or lower.
+The Switchmate device must be running a firmware lower than 2.99.9.
 Hopefully additional firmwares will be added in the future.

 ## Setup
 From a Raspberry Pi Zero W